moxystudio/babel-preset/README.md

 #### Webpack based project

-Tweak your Webpack config JavaScript rule like so:
+Tweak your Webpack config JavaScript rule to include [`babel-loader`](https://www.npmjs.com/package/babel-loader) and MOXY's preset.
+Here's an example for a website project using React:

 ```js
 {